-Once we have processed your request and any fee issues have been resolved, we will send you a written determination.
-In most cases, we will enclose any documents that can be disclosed along with this letter, although in some cases the documents themselves may be sent within a reasonable time afterward.
-The determination letter will advise you whether any information is being withheld and will either specify the number of pages withheld or will make a reasonable effort to estimate the amount of withheld information.
-If we withhold any information pursuant to one or more of FOIA's exemptions, we will inform you which exemptions we applied and will inform you how you may file an appeal from that initial decision.
+Once we have processed your request and any fee issues have been resolved, we will send you a written response and will include all documents that can be disclosed to you.
+The response letter will advise you of whether any information is being withheld pursuant to one or more of the exemptions to the FOIA.
+If pages of information have been withheld in full, we will specify the number of pages being withheld or make a reasonable effort to estimate the volume of the withheld information.
+Finally, our written response will explain how you may file an appeal from this initial decision.

 You may file an administrative appeal within 28 calendar days from the service of our response if you are not satisfied with our response.
 You may disagree with our decision to withhold information or you may believe that there are additional records we failed to locate.
 You may also file an appeal if we have denied your request for expedited processing or a fee waiver, or if you disagree with the fee category in which we placed you.
 There is no specific form or particular language needed to file an administrative appeal, but it will help if you enclose a copy of the initial determination from which you are appealing.

-Appeals are reviewed by an attorney in our Headquarters office who will make an independent determination as to whether your request was properly processed.
+Appeals are reviewed by the Associate General Counsel for the Agency’s Division of Legal Counsel, who will make an independent determination as to whether your request was properly processed.
 Under the FOIA, the reviewing office is required to make a determination on your administrative appeal within 20 working days.
 That office may: (1) affirm the initial determination in full, in which case it will identify which exemptions (if any) have been appropriately claimed; (2) affirm part of the initial determination (identifying the applicable exemptions), but release to you other information previously withheld; or (3) reverse the initial determination and release to you all the information you requested.